elte-nlp/elte-nlp-course/lecture_source/nlp_12-chatbots.md

 ## Dialog state tracking and NLU

-* As in the previuos two examples, modern dialog state trackers frequently use user utterances as input directly, not requiring an independent NLU component in the dialog architecture.
+* As in the previous two examples, modern dialog state trackers frequently use user utterances as input directly, not requiring an independent NLU component in the dialog architecture.
 * Dialog systems based on ML-based NLU and dialog state tracker modules are